oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/elastic-stack/weblogic-domain/_index.md

 #### Overview
-This document describes to how to configure a WebLogic domain to use fluentd to send log information to ELK.
+This page describes to how to configure a WebLogic domain to use fluentd to send log information to ELK.

 The general mechanism of how this works is:
 * fluentd runs as a separate container in the admin and managed server pods